 - Using parameter section

-Stay with me to know which among the two is the right way to use ssm parameter in CloudFormation, how and why?
+Stay with me to know which among the two is the right way to use SSM parameter in CloudFormation, how and why?

 Dynamic Reference